Sail Tower

-The Sail Tower (בית המפרש, Beit HaMifras), officially District Government Center - Building B (קרית הממשלה המחוזית חיפה - בניין ב) is a skyscraper and government building in Haifa, Israel.
-It is part of Haifa's District Government Center (responsible for the Haifa District), named after Yitzhak Rabin.
+The Sail Tower (Hebrew: מגדל המפרש), also known as District Government Center - Building B, is a skyscraper and government building in Haifa, Israel.
+It is part of the Haifa District Government Center, which is named after Yitzhak Rabin and serves the Haifa District.
+The building stands within the area of the Old City of Haifa, where the Ottoman Saraya once stood before it was demolished in 1949 along with the rest of the Old City.

-Its construction began in 1999 and was completed on February 28, 2002.
-It has 29 floors and stands at 137 m (405 ft).
-As such, it was the tallest skyscraper in Haifa until 2003, surpassed by the IEC Tower.
-Counting antennas, it is still the tallest building in Haifa.
-Without the antennas, the sails of the Sail Tower reach 113 m, and its main roof is at 95 m.
+Construction of the skyscraper began in 1999 and was completed on February 28, 2002.
+It has 29 floors and stands at a height of 137 m.
+As such, it is currently the tallest building in Haifa and held the title of the tallest building in Israel outside of Gush Dan for over two decades until 2026, when the Marom Tower in Jerusalem fully topped out at 180 m.

 The District Government Center in Haifa was planned to combine new and old elements.
 In contrast with the modern Sail Tower, the promenade leading up to it was designed in an older Middle Eastern style, including mosaic on the floors depicting the history of Haifa.
 One of the maps depicted dates back to 1773.

 In an Iranian ballistic missile attack on June 20, 2025, the building was damaged due to the impact of the missile nearby, with many windows blown out.
 Media reports indicated that Government offices were subsequently relocated.